aras-p/glsl-optimizer/src/gallium/docs/source/cso/rasterizer.rst

    Some renderers always internally translate points into quads; this state still affects those renderers by overriding other rasterization state.

-point_smooth
+point_tri_clip
+    Determines if clipping of points should happen after they are converted to "rectangles" (required by d3d) or before (required by OpenGL, though this rule is ignored by some IHVs).
+    It is not valid to set this to enabled but have point_quad_rasterization disabled. point_smooth
     Whether points should be smoothed.
 Point smoothing turns rectangular points into circles or ovals.